GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 (or a subscriber/publisher framework which utilizes a message queue that is called a reactive event stream), while showing beautiful ads to the user in full-HD and 60 FPS, until the results are obtained.
-Unfortunately, if your business is ad-based, this approach may harm it, since parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it considered harmful (in reality, of course, of unnecessary bloat).
+Unfortunately, if your business is ad-based, this approach may harm it, since parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it considered harmful.
+In reality, of course, it may be harmful because of an unnecessary bloat.

 ##### Domain-Specific Languages